CEO Joni Trempala leads Knox Associates, a women-owned company, where she has held numerous leadership roles throughout the past twenty-nine years.

 Her strong beliefs in the power of philanthropy are evidenced through the support provided in helping to honor and remember America’s fallen fire heroes with the National Fallen Firefighters Foundation, and as a member of the foundation’s Partner Council.
 In addition to that effort, she continually seeks opportunities to assist firefighters and their families during tragedies and disasters.

-You may not know a lot about living organ donations – few people do, and understandably some people are afraid of the surgery and what living with one kidney would mean for them.
+You may not know a lot about living organ donations—few people do, and understandably some people are afraid of the surgery and what living with one kidney would mean for them.
 Below is information that will help you better understand what is involved in becoming a live kidney donor:

-• You only need one kidney to live a healthy, long life.
+• You need only one kidney to live a healthy, long life.

 • Most donor surgeries are laparoscopic (through tiny incisions).
 The recuperation period from that surgery is around two weeks.

-Over the years, Joni has been a generous philanthropic donor with an emphasis on first responders, military personnel, and many other worthy causes.
+Over the years, Joni has been a generous philanthropic donor with an emphasis on first responders, military personnel and many other worthy causes.

 Please consider helping in the quest to locate a live donor.